Sydney Domestic Airport

 You’ll find plenty of choice amongst the hotels at Sydney Airport, from simple, budget options to premium places to rest up.
 An airport hotel can be a smart choice for a number of reasons, especially if your flight leaves early in the morning and you’d rather avoid that trip to the airport in peak-hour traffic.

-If convenient and economical accommodation is top of your list, the ibis Sydney Airport Hotel is a great choice.
-Located less than 1km from Sydney Domestic Terminals, the hotel offers 24-hour reception, super-comfortable beds called ‘sweet beds’, 24-hour food and beverage options plus a daily breakfast buffet.
-Parking is available for a fee, and there is an airport shuttle to and from the domestic and international terminals.
+If convenient and economical accommodation is top of your list, the ibis budget Sydney Airport Hotel is a great choice.
+Located less than 1km from Sydney Domestic Terminals, the hotel is easily accessible using the airport shuttle service and offers everything you need for a comfortable stay.
+It's also less than 15 minutes away from Sydney's CBD by car making it the perfect base for your holiday.

 Holiday Inn Sydney Airport

 Mantra offers stylish, premium accommodation just a few minutes’ walk to Sydney Airport’s T2 and T3 Domestic Terminals.
-There’s a 24-hour reception team on hand to help you with all your travel needs, a 24-hour room service menu, as well as well-equipped rooms and express check-out.
+There’s a 24-hour reception team on hand to help you with all your travel needs, a 24-hour room service menu, as well as well-equipped rooms and the option of a buffet breakfast.